mathspp/mathspp/pages/02.blog/01.pydonts/pydont-disrespect-the-zen-of-python/item.en.md

 Writing code is the same: chances are, the first thing you write can be greatly improved upon.

+# What does the Zen of Python mean?

+The Zen of Python is open to interpretation, so it's not about splitting hairs and making sure we come up with an objective metric that we can use to rank Python code.

+Having said that, I would like to share my interpretation of some of the guidelines outlined in the Zen of Python.
+My interpretations will reflect _my_ personal experience, my thoughts, my opinions, etc.
+If you disagree with me, that doesn't mean one of us is wrong!
+It just means we see things differently.

+If you would like to engage in thoughtful discussion about the Zen of Python, or about any particular guideline, just scroll down to the bottom of the page and leave a comment there!

+## Beautiful is better than ugly

+[Adapted from my Twitter thread.][tt-beautiful]

+The Zen of Python 🐍 says
+“Beautiful is better than ugly.”.

+I take this to mean that aesthetics _do_ matter, as they matter in everything else.
+So, if your code is elegant, it is more likely to be good code.

+Striving to write elegant code might seem weird, but it's not!
+A similar thing is done in maths:

+There are many theorems that can be proven in many different ways, but mathematicians always try to find the most elegant proof.
+One mathematician even took that to an extreme.

+Paul Erdös, a prolific mathematician of the 20th century, often talked about “The Book”: a book where the most elegant proofs for mathematical theorems had been written by a divinity.
+When he'd find a beautiful proof, he would say “This one is from The Book!”.

+So, aesthetics matter in fashion, design, marketing, etc...
+But they also matter in mathematics and programming, and don't let anyone tell you otherwise!

+You might counter by saying that what is aesthetically pleasing is subjective...
+And you are right!
+Aesthetics are subjective in code, in maths, in fashion, in design, in art, ...
+And yet, people seem to gravitate towards a consensus!

+So, I claim this guideline is about getting familiar with that consensus.
+The more code you read and the more people you work with, the more exposed you will be to code from the real world, and the more equipped you will be to understand what's elegant code.

+Ultimately, your sense for elegant code or your ability to judge your code by its aesthetics develops when you write code but, most importantly, when you read code.

+# Conclusion

 This Pydon't was more of a “meta” Pydon't, with subjective advice on how to code.
 This might seem useless to you at first, but the more you dwell on it the more helpful it will become.